Sunday, June 20, 2010

 Tuesday, February 10, 2009

 I'm a big fan of the spicy, creole cuisine of New Orleans.
 One of my favorite dishes (pre-veg) was Jambalaya, usually made with sausage.
 Of course, the sausage is now a no-no, so I've been searching for a good veg recipe for Jambalaya.
-I found a great one in
+I found a great one in The Vegetarian Meat and Potatoes Cookbook - tweaked to personal taste.
+Highly recommend this book by the way, stuffed full of excellent recipes.

 1-1/2 Tbsp Olive Oil